 Use the direction of the stairs to dictate the layout of your chosen wall art running alongside the staircase.
-Carefully measure the space and plan a staggered display that subconsciously guides the eye up and down the stairs, in line with the angles of the stairs.
+Carefully measure the space.
+Then plan a staggered display that subconsciously guides the eye up and down the stairs.
+This should be in line with the angles of the stairs.

-Run a slither of contrasting colour painted below to go one step further for framing both the stairs and your chosen wall display.
+Run a slither of contrasting colour paint below to go one step further for framing both the stairs and your chosen wall display.

 4. Get creative with a painted wall mural

 Add a fun element to a blank space with the introduction of a playful wall mural.
-Whether you stick to a stencilled design or decide to go freestyle a painted mural is a great way to add unique interest to walls in a stairwell.
+You might stick to a stencilled design or decide to go freestyle.
+Whichever you choose, painted stairway wall ideas, such as this mural, are a great way to add unique interest to walls.

 5. Inject personality with prints